kartikeytewari/kartikeytewari.github.io/_posts/2020-08-01-build_latex.md

     </li>
     <br>
     <li>
-        The -h or --help flag opens a quick manual for refrencing in the less editor.
+        The -h or --help flag opens a quick manual for referencing in the less editor.
     </li>
     <br>
 </ul>